Something is stirring along Saudi Arabia’s western coastline that the global yachting world hasn’t quite processed yet.

 Strategic Investments Are Building A New Superyacht Ecosystem

-NEOM’s Sindalah Island emerged during the 2024 and 2025 season with an 86-berth luxury marina plus 75 offshore superyacht buoys, but the physical infrastructure tells only part of the story.
+NEOM’s Sindalah Island arrived during the 2024 and 2026 season with an 86-berth luxury marina plus 75 offshore superyacht buoys.
+But the physical infrastructure tells only part of the story.

 The island immediately achieved TYHA 5-Gold Anchor accreditation, the kind of quality certification that European yacht captains and owners actually recognize and trust.